pariangolchin/MMNET_TEAM10_2015/README.txt

 8. HTML Templates (how to customize advertisment view)
 ------------------------------------------------------

-	HTML is a very simple way to show advertisments.
+	HTML is a very simple way to show advertisements.
 Basically the system works just using two files:

 	index.html